Mohassann/Automatic-Topic-Detection/README.md

 - python 2.7
 - Gensim 3.8.3

-### The output files of Accuracy + Purity & NMI + PMI-scoreare are in Results -- Accuracy+Purity & NMI + PMI-score folder
+### The output files of Accuracy + Purity & NMI + PMI-score are are in Results -- Accuracy+Purity & NMI + PMI-score folder
 - modelX.accuracy
 - modelX.PurityNMI
 - modelX.coherence